-PAYMENT SCHEDULE YOUTH AND FAMILY ENRICHMENT SERVICES July 1, 2003 through June 30, 2007
+PAYMENT SCHEDULE YOUTH AND FAMILY ENRICHMENT SERVICES July 1, 2007 through June 30, 2009

-PAYMENTS: County shall pay Contractor in the manner described below, unless otherwise specifically authorized by the Human Services Agency Director, or his designee.
-In no event will the total payment to Contractor under this Agreement exceed the maximum contract obligation specified in Paragraph 2.A. of this Amendment to the Agreement.
+PAYMENTS: County shall pay Contractor in the manner described below, unless otherwise specifically authorized by the Human Services Agency Director, or her designee.
+In no event will the total payment to Contractor under the Agreement exceed the maximum contract obligation specified in Paragraph 3 of this Amendment.